hashgraph/hedera-services/platform-sdk/docs/proposals/001-merkle-state-api/001-merkle-state-api.md

 - there should be a new module - `swirlds-state-api` - to host a set of interfaces, records, and abstract classes that represent the Hedera state.
   This module should have a minimal set of dependencies.
 The Block Node should not have a compile-time dependency on any other modules but this one to interact with the state.
-- there should be a new module - `swirlds-state-impl` module to host the implementation of these interfaces and helper classes.

 ## Changes